Ju27Fr/EnergyDiagram/README.md

 # Energy Diagram Plotter

 A Python script to generate energy diagrams from Excel data.
-This tool visualizes states, their energies, and connections between them, producing a clean, publication-ready SVG diagram.
+This tool visualizes states, their energies, and connections between them, producing a clean diagram.

 ---